You can change your health plan at any time. You might want or need to change your health plan if:

 - What to Expect:

-- Amerigroup remains a plan option, and Aetna Better Health of Texas will be added.
+- Amerigroup remains a plan option, and Aetna Better Health of Texas was added.

-- Children’s Medical Center Health Plan members will be automatically enrolled in Aetna no later than Oct.
-1. If a member prefers, they can choose to enroll with Amerigroup.
+- Children’s Medical Center Health Plan members were automatically enrolled in Aetna Sept.
+1, 2020.
+Members had the option to enroll with Amerigroup if preferred.

-- We will send a letter to members in Summer 2020.
+- A letter and enrollment packet was sent to members in July 2020.

-- The letter will include instructions on how to enroll with Amerigroup if preferred.
+- The letter included instructions on how to enroll with Amerigroup if preferred.

 If you have any questions or concerns about health plan changes, contact the Ombudsman Managed Care Assistance Team at OMCAT@hhsc.state.tx.us or 866-566-8989.